Jerry Garcia: Relocation and band beginnings

-Garcia soon began playing and teaching acoustic guitar and banjo.
+Garcia soon began playing and teaching acoustic guitar, as well as banjo.
 One of Garcia's students was Bob Matthews, who later engineered many of the Grateful Dead's albums.
 Matthews attended Menlo-Atherton High School and was friends with Bob Weir, and on New Year's Eve 1963, he introduced Weir and Garcia.

 Between 1962 and 1964, Garcia sang and performed mainly bluegrass, old-time, and folk music.
 One of the bands Garcia performed with was the Sleepy Hollow Hog Stompers, a bluegrass act.
-The group consisted of Garcia on guitar, banjo, vocals, and harmonica, Marshall Leicester on banjo, guitar, and vocals, and Dick Arnold on fiddle and vocals.
+The group consisted of Garcia on lead guitar, banjo, vocals, and harmonica, Marshall Leicester on banjo, rhythm guitar, and vocals, and Dick Arnold on fiddle and vocals.
 Soon after this, Garcia, Weir, Ron "Pigpen" McKernan, and several of their friends formed a jug band called Mother McCree's Uptown Jug Champions.
 Around this time, the psychedelic drug LSD was gaining popularity.
 Garcia first began using LSD in 1964; later, when asked how it changed his life, he remarked: "Well, it changed everything [...] the effect was that it freed me because I suddenly realized that my little attempt at having a straight life and doing that was really a fiction and just wasn't going to work out.
 Luckily I wasn't far enough into it for it to be shattering or anything; it was like a realization that just made me feel immensely relieved."

-In 1965, Mother McCree's Uptown Jug Champions evolved into the Warlocks, with the addition of Phil Lesh on bass guitar and Bill Kreutzmann on percussion.
-However, the band discovered that another group (which would later become the Velvet Underground) had recently selected the same name.
+In 1965, Mother McCree's Uptown Jug Champions evolved into the Warlocks, with the addition of Dana Morgan, Jr. (soon replaced by Phil Lesh) on bass guitar and Bill Kreutzmann on percussion.
+However, the band discovered a record by another group (possibly the future Velvet Underground or Z.Z.
+Top, both of which used the name in their early days) called The Warlocks.
 In response, Garcia came up with "Grateful Dead" by opening a Funk & Wagnalls dictionary to an entry for "Grateful dead".
 The definition for "Grateful dead" was "a dead person, or his angel, showing gratitude to someone who, as an act of charity, arranged their burial".
 The band's first reaction was disapproval.
 Garcia later explained the group's reaction: "I didn't like it really, I just found it to be really powerful.
 [Bob] Weir didn't like it, [Bill] Kreutzmann didn't like it and nobody really wanted to hear about it."
 Despite their dislike of the name, it quickly spread by word of mouth, and soon became their official title.